CNN TV

 The easy way to explain this phenomenon would be to say that the balance of power has shifted in Africa.

 One could argue that some of the smaller nations have evolved tactically and technically and that many of their players are now gracing some of the biggest stages in the world with their clubs.
-Read the rest of this entry »
+FULL POST

 Filed under: Football